SachinKumar2889/air-quality-analysis-prediction/README.md

-# Air Quality Analysis and Prediction using Machine Learning
+##Air Quality Analysis and Prediction System using Machine Learning

 ## Overview
 This project analyzes air quality data from major Indian cities and predicts PM2.5 concentration using Linear Regression.